chrisongthb/py-r10k-webhook/README.md

 ##  7. <a name='Limitations'></a>Limitations
 * Currently, there's only gitlab supported.
 More information about gitlab hooks can be found [here](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#webhook-endpoint-tips) and [here](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html#push-events)
+* The hook can only be triggered by a push event.
+One may check the Merge Request settings (merge commit required)
 * Logging facilitiy is currently hard-coded local0.
 One may implement more complex logging libraries for higher requirements.
 * One could improve thread handling as there's currently no errorhandling on started threads.
 * There are no automated Code Tests, but the hook is working stable on Ubuntu focal (20.04) and Python 3.8.5 :smile: